kubeshop/tracetest/docs/docs/cli/creating-variable-sets.md

 tracetest apply variableset -f <variableset.yaml>
 ```

 > If the file contains the property `spec.id`, the operation will be considered a variable set update.
-If you try to apply a variable set and you get an error: `could not apply variableset: 404 Not Found`, it means the provided id doesn't exist.
-Either update the id to reference an existing variable set, or just remove the property from the file, so Tracetest will create a new variable set and a new id.
+If you try to apply a variable set and you get the error: `could not apply variableset: 404 Not Found`, it means the provided ID doesn't exist.
+Either update the ID to reference an existing variable set or remove the property from the file.
+Tracetest will create a new variable set and a new ID.